SixLabors/ImageSharp.Drawing/src/ImageSharp.Drawing.WebGPU/WEBGPU_RASTERIZER.md

 Together, these types turn one prepared flush into a staged GPU scene, schedule that scene into tile-relative work, run the fine raster pass, and write final pixels.

+This document starts after two earlier boundaries have already been crossed:

+- public WebGPU setup has already selected or created a native target through `WebGPUWindow<TPixel>`, `WebGPURenderTarget<TPixel>`, `WebGPUDeviceContext<TPixel>`, or `WebGPUNativeSurfaceFactory`
+- `WebGPUDrawingBackend` has already decided that the flush should stay on the GPU path

+Support probing through `WebGPUEnvironment` also sits outside this document.
+The rasterizer describes execution of one staged scene, not environment detection or object construction.

 The staged GPU rasterizer is based on ideas and implementation techniques from Vello:

 - https://github.com/linebender/vello